greenmg2003/osu-mg-reload/README.md

 #                                 ~ Important ~

-⚠ **The Project (along with big project - osu!
-Gacha Club) no longer affiliates and no longer supports Gacha Community anymore, starting from 15th May, 2024**.
+~⚠ The Project (along with big project - osu!
+Gacha Club) no longer affiliates and no longer supports Gacha Community anymore, starting from 15th May, 2024, until the end of 14th April 2025.
 That doesn't mean I stopped supporting the game, but please DO NOT refer this as a part of Gacha Community anymore.
-We simply do it for personal use at the start, and I bring this part of project for public use to everyone who supported us, not for serving and beautify Gacha Community anymore like it used to be.
+We simply do it for personal use at the start, and I bring this part of project for public use to everyone who supported us, not for serving and beautify Gacha Community anymore like it used to be.~ (This statement is subjected to be changed later)

 Update on 24/03/2025 from Mg (me): I might re-consider supporting the community after the below community has done something worse to me, should the community choose to and welcome me and this project back

+Update on 14/04/2025 from Mg (me): With the release of Gacha Story coming in 15/04/2025, I'll give the community the second chance to test

 ⚠ **The Project (along with big project - osu!
 Gacha Club) also no longer affiliates and no longer supports RGVN, starting from 20th March, 2025.
 Their defamation behind my back has disgusted me.** Should they continue to consume this project to defame members of the project and caught red-handed, I'll file a lawsuit.